scar45/conky_synthwave_neon/README.md

 ### Donations from awesome people

-It has taken me a long while to build and perfect this layout, so if you'd like, you can toss some **Bitcoin** my way to:
+It has taken me a long while to build and perfect this layout, so if you'd like, you can toss some **Bitcoin** dust my way to:

 ![Bitcoin and cryptocurrency rock!](icon-btc.png) **```1PaV8LVJTqwt23M9WXK4jcVu2Bp6rWHwnv```**